-Buckeye is a very ethnically-diverse town.
+Buckeye is an extremely ethnically-diverse town.
 The people who call Buckeye home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buckeye residents report their race to be White, followed by Black or African-American.
 Buckeye also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.57% of the town’s residents.
+People of Hispanic or Latino origin account for 34.76% of the town’s residents.
 Important ancestries of people in Buckeye include Irish, English, Italian, and French .

 The most common language spoken in Buckeye is English.
 Other important languages spoken here include Spanish and Vietnamese.